AnniekStok/napari-orthogonal-views/README.md

 Out[6]: True
 ```

 The size of the orthogonal view windows can be adjusted by clicking and dragging the small dot in between the views, optionally one or two views can be hidden entirely.
-The checkboxes in the bottom right corner can be used to show crosshair overlays or for more control over camera zoom and axis center syncing.
+The checkboxes in the bottom right corner can be used to show the crosshair overlay or for more control over camera zoom and axis center syncing.
-Crosshair overlays are based on [this](https://github.com/napari/napari/pull/8017) and [this](https://github.com/napari/napari/blob/9d0c449553eaf1acc3be1bf9bc0c8b3eec05afc6/examples/dev/overlays.py) example.
-Pressing 'T' on the keyboard will center all view to the current mouse location.
+Pressing `T` on the keyboard will center all views to the current mouse location.

 By default, all events (including label editing such as painting) are synced across all views.
 The different views share the same underlying data array and undo/redo history.

 ## Syncing properties
 By default, all layer properties should be synced between the layer on the main viewer and the orthoviews.
 However, it is possible to have more finegrained control over the synced properties via the `set_sync_filters` function, as long as it is specified *before* the orthogonal views are activated.

+For example, to disable syncing of all properties on Tracks layers and specifically the contour property on Labels layers:

 ```
 from napari_orthogonal_views.ortho_view_manager import _get_manager